-Editorial: Trump’s agenda for first 100 days agenda is ambitious; he must get it right
+Editorial: Trump’s first 100 days agenda ambitious

 Incoming President Donald Trump set an ambitious agenda for his first 100 days in office, including a number he pledged to get done today — after he is sworn in at noon for Day One of his four-year term.
 Some he should do, some he should take more time to think about, and some he should scrap.